Happy, diverse team collaborating at a laptop

 Acetylcholine

-Memory, focus, and learning speed—precision and recall.
+Memory formation, focus, learning speed, and recall.

 Serotonin